What are weeds?

 This is an annual, upright plant with dull, blue-green leaves which sometimes have a hint of white underneath.
 The edges of the young leaf are serrated or "toothed", but not as sharply defined as the nettle.
 As the leaf gets older the serration tends to disappear and the leaf edge becomes smooth.

-If you look closely at the leaves, you'll see a waxy substance which can make the leaves appear to have a silvery sheen.
+If you look closely at the leaves, you'll see a waxy substance which can make them appear to have a silvery sheen.

 Between June and October spikes of tiny white-green flowers grow from the junction between the leaf and stem.
 The plant can (but rarely does) grow as high as 150 centimetres (5 feet) but after flowering will tend to drop to the ground with the weight of the flowers and seeds.